Getting started

 ```

-The output should be `http://sdcore-nms.10.0.0.2.nip.io/`.
+The output should be `https://sdcore-nms.10.0.0.2.nip.io/`.

 Navigate to this address in your browser and use the `username` and `password` to login.